mazureac/laravel-newsletter-getresponse/README.md

 ### Need something else?

-If you need more functionality you get an instance of the underlying [MailChimp Api](https://github.com/drewm/mailchimp-api) with:
+If you need more functionality you get an instance of the underlying [GetResponse Api](https://github.com/GetResponse/getresponse-api-php) with:

 ```php
 $api = Newsletter::getApi();